Carolyn Bryant Donham, at center of Emmett Till death, dies

 Till’s kidnapping and killing became a catalyst for the civil rights movement when his mother insisted on an open-casket funeral in their hometown of Chicago after his brutalized body was pulled from a river in Mississippi.
 Jet magazine published photos.

 Till traveled from Chicago to visit relatives in Mississippi in August 1955.
-Donham — then named Carolyn Bryant — accused him of making improper advances on her at a grocery store in the small community of Money.
+Donham — then 21 and named Carolyn Bryant — accused him of making improper advances on her at a grocery store where she was working in the small community of Money.
 The Rev. Wheeler Parker, a cousin of Till who was there, has said 14-year-old Till whistled at the woman, an act that flew in the face of Mississippi’s racist social codes of the era.

-In an unpublished memoir obtained by The Associated Press in 2022, Donham said she was unaware of what would happen to the 14-year-old Till.
-Donham was 21 at the time.
+In an unpublished memoir obtained by The Associated Press in 2022, Donham said she was unaware of what would happen to Till.

-Tyson had placed the manuscript in an archive at the University of North Carolina with the agreement that it not be made public for decades, though he said he gave it to the FBI during an investigation the agency concluded last year.
-He said he decided to make it public now following the recent discovery of an arrest warrant on kidnapping charges that was issued for Donham in 1955 but never served.
+Tyson had placed the manuscript in an archive at the University of North Carolina with the agreement that it not be made public for decades, though he said he gave it to the FBI during an investigation the agency concluded in 2021.
+He said he decided to make it public after some of Till’s relatives and other people doing research at the Leflore County, Mississippi, courthouse in June 2022 found an arrest warrant on kidnapping charges that was issued for “Mrs. Roy Bryant” in 1955 but never served.

-Associated Press writer Allen G. Breed in Wake Forest, North Carolina, contributed to this report.
+Tyson said in a statement Thursday that Donham’s precise role in the killing of Till remains murky, but it’s clear she was involved.

+“It has comforted America to see this as merely a story of monsters, her among them,” Tyson said.
+“What this narrative keeps us from seeing is the monstrous social order that cared nothing for the life of Emmett Till nor thousands more like him.
+Neither the federal government nor the government of Mississippi did anything to prevent or punish this murder.
+Condemning what Donham did is easier than confronting what America was — and is.”